-Official Forecast Track From the National Hurricane Center - Tropical Storm Zeta
+Official Forecast Track

+From the National Hurricane Center - Tropical Storm Zeta

-- The center is located over the Yucatan Peninsula, or about 600 miles south of Pensacola, Florida.
-Zeta is moving to the northwest at 14 mph. - A turn towards the north and northeast is forecast on tonight and Wednesday as a cold front moves into the south and accelerates Zeta towards the Gulf Coast. - Zeta has maximum sustained winds of 70 mph (tropical storm).
-However, additional rounds of strengthening are expected once the system moves back into the Gulf of Mexico. - Zeta is forecast to be a category 1 hurricane at landfall in southeast Louisiana and Mississippi.
+- The center is located over the Yucatan Peninsula, or about 500 miles southwest of Pensacola, Florida.
+Zeta is moving to the northwest at 14 mph. - A turn towards the north and northeast is forecast on tonight and Wednesday as a cold front moves into the south and accelerates Zeta towards the Gulf Coast. - Zeta has maximum sustained winds of 65 mph (tropical storm).
+However, Zeta appears to be strengthening again and the environment remains favorable overnight. - Zeta is forecast to be a category 1 hurricane at landfall in southeast Louisiana and Mississippi.